 What Is Upper Cervical Chiropractic Care?

-There are a number of different types of upper cervical chiropractic techniques including NUCCA, Advanced Orthogonal, Knee-Chest, the Blair Technique, and more.
+There are several different types of upper cervical chiropractic techniques including NUCCA, Knee-Chest, the Blair Technique, and more.
 We don’t have time to address all of the different methods in detail here, but what we can do is give a general overview of the difference between upper cervical techniques and general chiropractic.

-- Low-Force Corrections – Upper cervical care involves very gentle adjustments.
-Even the knee-chest method, which is considered the most physical of the methods, is still considered a low-force correction versus the high-force popping and twisting of general chiropractic.
+Upper cervical care involves very gentle adjustments.
+Even the knee-chest method, the most physical of the methods, is still using a low-force correction versus the high-force popping and twisting of general chiropractic.
 Other methods such as Advanced Orthogonal are hands-off and use a chiropractic adjusting instrument.
 Low-force corrections are safe, allowing upper cervical chiropractors to work on patients of all ages, and also result in long-lasting adjustments that the body is more likely to accept.

-- Diagnostic Imaging – While the means of diagnostic imaging differs from method to method, one thing upper cervical chiropractors have in common is that the atlas will not be adjusted without accurate measures of the degree of misalignment.
+While the means of diagnostic imaging differs from method to method, one thing upper cervical chiropractors have in common is that the atlas will not be adjusted without accurate measures of the degree of misalignment.
 General chiropractors may or may not use x-rays, but upper cervical chiropractors work in hundredths of degrees of subluxation.
 As a result, exact measurements are necessary.
-This also allows for adjustments to be personalized to each patient.
+This also allows personalized adjustments to each patient.

-- As-Needed Adjustments – Have you ever been to a general chiropractor and not received an adjustment?
+Have you ever been to a general chiropractor and not received an adjustment?
 It’s highly unlikely.
 Upper cervical practitioners, on the other hand, use supine leg checks and other physical examination methods at each visit to determine if atlas alignment has held since the last visit.
 Adjustments are only provided when you need one.
-This saves the patient money and allows for visits to be spread out further apart as corrections hold longer and longer.
+This saves the patient money and allows for fewer visits as corrections hold longer and longer.

 Even if you have been disappointed in chiropractic experiences in the past, upper cervical care is a very different form of holistic care.
-If you are experiencing lower back pain, sciatica, or any of the other conditions that upper cervical doctors have been able to help patients with in case studies, find a practice in your area to get started on the path to whole body wellness.
+If you are experiencing lower back pain, sciatica, or any of the other conditions, find an upper cervical chiropractic doctor in your area to get begin your path to whole-body wellness.